Wine for Spicy Food That Cools the Heat

 Why Spice Challenges Wine

-Capsaicin triggers pain receptors in your mouth.
-Alcohol exaggerates that sensation—it is why drinking whiskey after eating hot wings feels like drinking fire.
+Probably should have led with this section, honestly.
+Capsaicin — the compound that makes food hot — triggers pain receptors in your mouth.
+Alcohol exaggerates that sensation, which is why drinking whiskey after eating hot wings feels like drinking fire.

 High-alcohol wines (above 14%) can make spicy food feel hotter than it already is.
 Tannins also intensify heat perception.
-That bold Cabernet Sauvignon you love becomes unbearable next to Sichuan peppercorns.
+That bold Cabernet Sauvignon you love becomes genuinely unbearable next to Sichuan peppercorns.

 The Sweetness Solution

-German Riesling with Spätlese sweetness, Alsatian Gewürztraminer, or even a slightly sweet Chenin Blanc can transform a spicy meal from challenging to pleasurable.
+German Riesling with Spätlese sweetness, Alsatian Gewürztraminer, or even a slightly sweet Chenin Blanc can transform a spicy meal from challenging to genuinely pleasurable.

 Pairing by Cuisine